ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

 *2.4.1.1 HTTP terminals*

 An HTTP line uses two sub-groups of type-3 terminals having a common prefix (in this case HT).
 Each terminal in the first sub-group represents one session between the client browser and VIRTEL; no relay is configured for this sub- group.
-Each terminal in the second sub-group represents one session between VIRTEL and a host application; in this sub-group, either a relay must be configured for each terminal, or the sub-group must refer to `a “logical pool of <#_bookmark246>`__ `relays”, page 117 <#_bookmark246>`__.
+Each terminal in the second sub-group represents one session between VIRTEL and a host application; in this sub-group, either a relay must be configured for each terminal, or the sub-group must refer to :ref:`“logical pool of relays”<#_bookmark246>`.
 Whichever method is chosen, each relay must be defined by an APPL statement in a VTAM node of type APPL.
 Either explicit or repeated terminal definitions may be used.

 Press [PF4] at the HTTP line detail definition screen to display the list of associated terminals whose prefix matches the prefix